tjgordon/samsung_tabpro_s/README.md

 * TODO: There is an `SMO8A80` accelerometer which is visible through i2s; it should be leveraged to enable auto rotation
 * TODO: When disconnecting and reconnecting the dock, the touchpad on the dock stops working.
 Cause as of yet unknown, but likely an X or synaptics issue.
 * TODO: Buttons not tested yet, may or may not work.

+## Wi-Fi Firmware Install Script

+## Screen Brightness

+The `oledbrightness` script included in this repository sets the screen brightness to match the desktop environment's brightness slider at the time. [`oled-linux`](https://github.com/lawleagle/oled-linux) is an alternative that continuously adjusts the screen brightness to match the slider.